Live Chat Now

 What Is Computer Information Systems?

-The field of computer information systems (CIS) is a discipline within computer science.
+Computer information systems (CIS) is a discipline within computer science.
 It focuses on the use of information technology and custom applications within the context of business.

 Keep in mind that a computer information system refers to computers that collect, store, process, interpret and distribute data and information for an organization, and the people that operate them.
 This is different than the term computer operating system, which is a container for all of the programs, software and applications that make up the functionality of a computer or mobile device.